Engine Sounds Loud When Accelerating? Here’s Why and How To Fix

 Car Mechanic

-As you accelerate, the banging noise might come from the engine block leaning backward.
+As you accelerate, the banging noise might come from the engine block leaning rearward.
 You know how you get thrown back in your seat when you slam your foot down?
 That’s what’s happening to your motor, too.

 As such, it’s difficult to put a figure on the repair cost.
 Expect to pay at least $75 per hour, plus parts.
 This will likely end up somewhere around $400 to $700.